 Test FTP Server access using an FTP client

 This topic covered how to Configure FTP Server in the Windows Server 2019 on An Azure Virtual Machine.
-The first step is to configure data channel port range and external IP address on FTP Firewall Support in Internet Information Server Manager console and the data channel port range and FTP Server port have been opened on the Windows Firewall and Azure Network Security Group.
+The first step is to configure the data channel port range and external IP address on FTP Firewall Support in Internet Information Server Manager console and the data channel port range and FTP Server port have been opened on the Windows Firewall and Azure Network Security Group.
 The FTP Server access has been tested with the FileZilla FTP Client.
-This end of the guide with the topic Configure FTP Server on Azure Virtual Machine.
+This is the end of the guide with the topic Configure FTP Server on Azure Virtual Machine.